igarciamen/SecGest/README.md

 system: each task as a file-folder-style accordion, with its own palette and identity) applied across the board after Block 11.

----

-## Additional documentation

-Each block has its own Word document with the step-by-step guide, the full code, and the real issues resolved during development (useful as a process record for the TFG report).
-The documents most relevant to understanding the final state of the system:

-- Guide for each block (`Bloque_1_SecreGest.docx` … `Bloque_13_SecreGest.docx`)
-- `Rediseno_Visual_SecreGest.docx` — the frontend design system
-- `TPV_Redsys_Camino_a_Produccion.docx` — what it would take to make the TPV payment fully real

----

-## Future work

-Reasonable lines of continuation, not implemented as they fall outside the scope of a TFG:

-- **Real production TPV**: contract with BBVA, strong customer authentication (SCA/3D Secure, mandatory under PSD2 regulation), notification idempotency, refunds.
-See `TPV_Redsys_Camino_a_Produccion.docx`.
-- **Document storage in a dedicated service** (MinIO/S3) instead of the local filesystem, for deployments running more than one instance of the `documents` microservice.
-- **Distributed rate limiting** (Redis) if the system were ever deployed with multiple `users` instances in parallel.
-- **A secrets manager** (Vault, AWS Secrets Manager) instead of plain environment variables, should the project scale to a production environment with multiple people responsible for deployment.
-- **Push notifications / WebSockets** for the chat, instead of the current *polling* approach (refreshing every 5 seconds), for a truly real-time experience.

----

 ## Tech stack